-There I started to appreciate hip-hop and R&B on a much more personal level, getting in much deeper Prince & Atmosphere, a widely known Minneapolis hip hop duo.
-When I studied abroad I got into other MN acts: Solid Gold, GAYNGS and Mel Gibson & the Pants.
-When I got to the Bay Area: Polica, Tickle Torture and thestand4rd.
-And most recently, Morly.
+There I started to appreciate hip-hop and R&B on a much more personal level, getting in much deeper with Prince & Atmosphere.
+When I studied abroad I got into other Minnesota acts: Solid Gold, GAYNGS and Mel Gibson & the Pants.
+Finally, in the Bay Area it was Polica, Tickle Torture, thestand4rd, and most recently, Morly.
 Well, kinda.

 I stayed in Minneapolis for a few years after college and covered Theophilus London at The Loft in early 2012.
 There I heard one of the openers and I fell in love (with her voice).
 It belonged to Katy Morley, now Morly.
 I remember tracking Astronautalis and her down to see if they had any music released.
 She didn’t, but I remember her telling me something was in the works.

 Four years later and I run into her music while researching a post on Minneapolis (this one).
-Her voice is even more touching and her piano playing is honestly what really stands out.
+Her voice is even more touching and her piano playing stands out more.

 It’s good to have such talent sprouting from the Twin Cities.
 Here’s a dozen or so and their songs.

 Ever since I started up Silence, I’ve always wanted to discover the next big thing in R&B, mainly because of my disliking for its mainstream counterpart over the past few decades.
 The problem with finding this underground soul that’s about to reinvent R&B is that they’re not easy to dig up online, but I managed to do it, eventually.